 Throw A Party: Host an after-hours gathering for your employees and their friends/relatives that offer “club” specials to all in attendance.
 This type of “club” pricing and shopping could be expanded to select local companies, age groups – i.e., “senior night” – or even an event promoting singles.
 Many customers will flock to places that attract those of the same feather, so “batching” like shoppers in groups enable you to create a stir.

 Book A Celebrity: Much like the attractiveness of club shopping, booking a local celebrity guest for an event at your store is a fantastic way to attract specific fan groups.
 Most stores may not be able to afford professional athletes or actors, but there are other local celebrities that can attract as much attention to your store as a national celebrity.
 Many customers like the local flair and television news anchors or local authors are an excellent fit.

-Hold An Open House: As suggested in my Grand Opening for Retailers Manual, holding a VIP party the night before your store opening is a powerful way to engage your community.
+Hold An Open House: As suggested in my How to Stage a Killer Grand Opening, holding a VIP party the night before your store opening is a powerful way to engage your community.
 Invite prominent city officials and the press for your first anniversary is an even better idea.
 This is a terrific way to tell the community that your store survived the first year and you are celebrating with the people that made it happen.
 Engage the movers-and-shakers and have them cascade your story throughout their constituencies.